Anjigadu/designpatterns/head_first/pattern_definition.md

 > It ensures that the class has only one instance to it and provides global point of access to it.

 ### 7. Command Pattern

 > It allows you to encapsulate the requests as an object, and thereby lets you parameterize the other objects with different requests,queue or logs and support undoable operations

+### 8. Adapter Pattern

+> It converts the interface of a class into the interface that client expects.
+Adapter lets class to work together that couldn't otherwise due to incompatible interfaces.